genesiscommunitysuccess/docs/docs/getting-started/get-ready-to-develop/install.md

 ---
 id: install
-sidebar_label: 'Install in three easy steps'
+sidebar_label: Install in three easy steps
 sidebar_position: 2
-title: 'Install in three easy steps'
+title: Install in three easy steps

 ---
 To install the Genesis LCNC Platform on your server, go through the following steps.

 * Make sure you have the correct infrastructure for installing the platform.